todorm85/Sf-PoSh/README.md

 ## Prerequisites (IMPORTANT)
 - Powershell 4.0 or later
 - Setup environment constants.
-Open for edit sitefinity.ps1 and in the beginning of the file there is a section 'Environment Constants'.
+Open for edit sf-constants.ps1 and section 'Environment Constants'.
 Please, enter your environment specific paths there in order for all functionality to work correctly.
 - The folder common and all of its contents are needed for proper script operation

 ## Usage